On the Role of Entity and Event Level Conceptualization in Generalizable Reasoning: A Survey of Tasks, Methods, Applications, and Future Directions: Four Levels of Conceptualization

-\paragraph{Document Level:} Document-level conceptualization further extends the scope of the instance from entities and events to paragraphs or even entire documents.
-One representative task in this category is abstractive summarization~\cite{DBLP:conf/acl/LadhakD0CM22,DBLP:conf/emnlp/WangGHZ19,DBLP:conf/aaai/LinN19}, where the objective is to generate a summary that captures the main ideas and essential information while maintaining the overall meaning and context of the original text.
-For example, documents on topics like ``A Study on Climate Change,'' ``The Impact of Global Warming,'' and ``The Future of Renewable Energy'' can all be abstracted under the concept of ``Environmental Studies.''
-Abstract knowledge can then be derived, such as ``Environmental studies discuss the impact of human activities on the environment and potential solutions.''
-This process is challenging because it requires a delicate balance between preserving essential details related to the concept and reducing the length of the text.
+\textbf{Document Level:} Document-level conceptualization further extends the scope of the instance from entities and events to paragraphs or even entire documents.
+It aims to generate a summary that captures the main ideas and essential information while maintaining the overall semantic and context of the original text.
+Previous works on abstractive summarization~\cite{DBLP:conf/acl/LadhakD0CM22,DBLP:conf/emnlp/WangGHZ19} have identical objectives, and earlier surveys by~\citet{DBLP:journals/tacl/RennardSHV23,DBLP:conf/aaai/LinN19,DBLP:conf/acl/LiuLYZJLH24} have effectively summarized these studies.
+Therefore, we only mention it here to clarify document-level conceptualization for readers and will not go into further detail in later sections to avoid overlap.

-\paragraph{System Level:} Finally, system-level conceptualization aims to simplify the understanding of a complex system by abstracting its behavior and functionality into a higher-level representation.
-There is no fixed definition of system-level conceptualization, as it can vary depending on the context and the system being considered.
-A representative example in NLP is recent work by~\citet{ConceptualizationNLPTasks}, where the authors provide a systematic categorization of NLP tasks based on their objectives and characteristics while neglecting the detailed format of input/output and the dataset the tasks are evaluated on.
-Abstract knowledge typically comes in the form of knowledge or facts associated with the derived conceptualization, which may vary depending on the context.
+\textbf{System Level:} Finally, system-level conceptualization aims to simplify the understanding of a complex system by abstracting its behavior and functionality into a higher-level representation.
+It is derived from the design of operating systems~\cite{DBLP:journals/hhci/DoanePK90} and is under-studied in the domain of NLP.
+The only representative example is a recent work by~\citet{ConceptualizationNLPTasks}, where the authors provide a systematic categorization of NLP tasks based on their objectives and characteristics while neglecting the detailed format of input/output and the datasets on which the tasks are evaluated.
+Due to the limited number of works available, we will not survey this type of conceptualization.

+In later sections, we focus specifically on entity and event-level conceptualizations and propose a taxonomy to categorize works into three categories.
+To ensure that our search for papers is comprehensive and objective in relation to our target scope, we propose the following three objectives for selecting the most relevant papers.
+First, we aim for papers that adhere to the paradigm of linking different instances together and use concepts as representations of the formed clusters.
+We also seek papers that aim to establish hierarchies between different entities and events.
+Finally, we look for papers that directly seek abstractions of entities or events via concepts.
+Our proposed taxonomy is primarily categorized into resources, methods, and downstream applications of conceptualization, as this is the most straightforward structure for readers to grasp the topic.